vmkdaily/Invoke-OvfTool/README.md

-For more detail see the supporting blog post at: https://vmkdaily.ghost.io/using-powershell-and-ovftool-to-deploy-vcenter-server-appliance-on-esxi/
+For more detail see the supporting blog post at:<br>

+https://vmkdaily.ghost.io/using-powershell-and-ovftool-to-deploy-vcenter-server-appliance-on-esxi/

 The following is the current cmdlet help: